 On 24/11/2016 the Moore Library at the University of Cambridge hosted the OpenCon2016 Cambridge satellite event - OpenConCam.
 This was a one-day event that brought together a wide spectrum of 'Open' enthusiasts - people who are interested in and passionate about open access, open data and open education.
 It was a fantastic event packed with interesting talks and thought-provoking discussions.

 One part of the day, however, stood out to me as an insightful learning experience.
 This was the Focus group session, which involved the attendees splitting off into small groups and discussing a topic of interest and then feeding-back our 'findings' to the rest of the attendees.
-The feedback from all of these discussions can be found here.
-The group I chose to join was discussing the question: **'How do we encourage the doubtful to try Open Research?'n
+The group I chose to join was discussing the question: "How do we encourage the doubtful to try Open Research?"

 Why did I choose this topic?